akoch23/ME700-Assignment-1-Part-2/README.md

-### Newton's Method Algorithm
+### Elastoplastic Hardening Model Algorithm

-**Newton's Method** is another numerial technique for finding the roots of a continuous function f(x).
-This method works by taking an initial guess (x_0), and uses the function f(x) and it's derivative f'(x) to iteratively estimate a value near the root until the actual root value is found (with sufficient accuracy witin some tolerance value).
+**Elastoplastic Hardening Model** is a mathematical model for approximating and visualing the stress/strain behavior of a material undergoing elastic and plastric strain/hardening.